Khloe Kardashian’s Boyfriend Tristan Thompson Doesn’t Want Drama With Lamar Odom, According To A Report

 Khloe Kardashian and her boyfriend, Tristan Thompson, may be going strong, but that doesn’t mean he is on board with Lamar Odom’s recent comments about the two of them getting back together.

-After Khloe Kardashian’s ex-husband admitted, “I want my wife back,” during an appearance on The Doctors, Thompson, who plays professional basketball with the Cleveland Cavaliers, reportedly “went ballistic.”
+After Khloe Kardashian’s ex-husband admitted, “I want my wife back,” during an appearance on The Doctors, Thompson, who plays professional basketball for the Cleveland Cavaliers, reportedly “went ballistic.”

 “[Tristan] called up Lamar and told him he acted foolishly, and he warned him to stay away from [Khloe Kardashian] or else,” a source told Life & Style magazine on January 25.

-Khloe Kardashian filed for divorce from Lamar Odom for a second time in May of last year and weeks ago, their divorce was finalized.
-Meanwhile, the 32-year-old Keeping Up With the Kardashians star began dating Thompson last summer and quickly embarked on a number of romantic vacations in Mexico for Labor Day and Miami, Florida weeks later.
+Khloe Kardashian filed for divorce from Lamar Odom for a second time in May of last year, and weeks ago, their divorce was finalized.
+Meanwhile, the 32-year-old Keeping Up With the Kardashians star began dating Thompson last summer and quickly embarked on a number of romantic vacations in Mexico for Labor Day and in Miami, Florida weeks later.

 Although Khloe Kardashian and Tristan Thompson are quite serious and live together part-time in Cleveland, Lamar Odom reportedly “believes he still has a chance with [Khloe Kardashian].”